The DIRECT Path of Meditation that Leads to Living ALOHA

 This course is not about beliefs.
 It is about direct experience.

-For more than 50 years Kit has studied and practiced contemplative traditions from around the world — from indigenous wisdom traditions to Buddhist psychology and meditation.
+For more than 50 years, the curator of this course, Kit Kanohoaloha Wynkoop, has studied and practiced contemplative traditions from around the world — from indigenous wisdom traditions to Buddhist psychology and meditation.

 Across cultures the same message appears again and again: Human suffering arises when we become trapped in the thinking mind and lose connection with our deeper nature, ALOHA.